Apple Pay

 Requirements to display Apple Pay in Checkout

-Supporters will only see Apple Pay if all the criteria are met for their device.
+Supporters will only see Apple Pay if their device meets Apple’s requirements.

 Safari on Mac